datamllab/rlcard/README.md

 State will always have observation `state['obs']` and legal actions `state['legal_actions']`.
 If `allow_raw_data` is `True`, state will have raw observation `state['raw_obs']` and raw legal actions `state['raw_legal_actions']`.

 ### Basic interfaces
 The following interfaces provide a basic usage.
-It is easy to use but is has assumtions on the agent.
+It is easy to use but it has assumtions on the agent.
 The agent must follow [agent template](docs/developping-algorithms.md).
 *   **env.set_agents(agents)**: `agents` is a list of `Agent` object.
 The length of the the list should equal to the number of the player in the game.
 *   **env.run(is_training=False)**: Run a complete game and return trajectories and payoffs.
 The function can be used after the `set_agents` is called.
 If `is_training` is `True`, the function will use `step` function in the agent to play the game.
 If `is_training` is `False`, `eval_step` will be called instead.